PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 published: false
 ---

-I worked a lot on runes this week, as well as implementing them in Tome generation
+I worked a lot on runes this week, as well as implementing them in Tome generation.